 - Grill the corn until slightly charred on all sides.
 Slice the corn off of the cob.
 Set aside.

-- Shape the pizza dough into a rectangle on a sheet pan lightly brushed with oil.
-Top with Fontina and mozzarella cheeses.
-Spread the corn, bacon and 3 teaspoons of the pine nuts over the cheese.
+- Shape the pizza dough onto a rectangle on a sheet pan lightly brushed with oil.
+Spread the shredded Fontina and mozzarella cheese over the dough.
+Top with corn, bacon, and pine nuts.

-- Bake for 13-15 minutes until golden brown.
-Top with remaining teaspoon of pine nuts and the scallions.
+- Bake for 11-15 minutes until golden brown.
+Top with the scallions and herbs, if desired.
 Slice and serve.

 Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.